mazen103501/movie-search-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Note: To run this project in your Local Machine You need to have Node JS
+# Note: To run this project in your Local Machine You need to have NodeJs

+if you dont want to install NodeJs I Deployed the App on GitHub Pages so you can test it and don't bother yourself with running it locally and using the terminal to execute some script like npm install

+the URL for it is https://mazen103501.github.io/movie-search-app/

 ## Available Scripts